Angelo-Amato/CDS-DS-210-Final-Project/README.md

 This file calls some of the helper functions listed above and calculates the average distance for all starting nodes in the graph.
 It also prints the outputs as all of the articles with their average distance to all other nodes.

 * `decode_names`
-  * takes the percent encoded name of the article (which is how the data is originally formated)
+  * takes the percent encoded name of the article (which is how the data is originally formatted)
   * changes the article names to ones with special characters
   * also replaces underscores with spaces